BentoBoxWorld/DimensionalTrees/README.md

 # DimensionalTrees

-**DimensionalTrees** is a addon that make the trees that grow on the Nether/End change to be a tree of that dimension.
+**DimensionalTrees** is an addon that makes the trees that grows in the Nether/End change to be made of materials from the dimension.

-_I'll let BentoBox to complete the decription :P_

 Initial code by **Awakened Redstone**.